sentientazure/superblogdocs/04_building_the_website/06_python_2_admin_site.md

-# Admin Site
+We can use the built-in admin site that comes with Django to create `Article` objects.
+But the model won't be in the admin site automatically, so before we can do anything relating to our new model, we need to register the model to the admin site.
 In your `admin.py` file, you should see the following:

 ```python
 from django.contrib import admin